cosmos/ibc-go/docs/middleware/ics29-fee/msgs.md

     }
     ```

-Please see our [wiki](https://github.com/cosmos/ibc-go/wiki/Fee-enabled-fungible-token-transfers) for example flows on how to use these messages to incentivise a token transfer channel.
+Please see our [wiki](https://github.com/cosmos/ibc-go/wiki/Fee-enabled-fungible-token-transfers) for example flows on how to use these messages to incentivise a token transfer channel using a CLI.

 # Paying out the escrowed fees